ibm-cloud-docs/vpc-journey/vpc-onboarding-2-network-flows.md

 ## Overview
 {: #vpc-network-flows-video-walkthrough}

-The following network flows will be covered:
+The following network flows will be covered.
+Please note that while these represent some common connectivity requirements, not all may be required in your environment.

 1. **VPC to/from On-Prem** connectivity allows for private communication between your on-prem network and the cloud based VPC network, and allows you to access VPC based resources as if they were running locally.
 The connection also provides a private path for VPC based applications to communicate back to resources on your local network.
 2. **VPC to/from VPC and/or Classic Infrastructure** connectivity allows for private communication between multiple VPCs.
 If you have existing resources still running on the IBM Cloud Classic Infrastructure, a similar flow can also be used to facilitate communication between VPC and Classic infrastructure resources.